etamity/dashpad/README.md

 ```

-Then you can set the value simple pass they `username` key to getVars, it will set `Username.value` and `Progress.value` props value.
+Then we can set the value simple pass they `username` key to getVars, it will set `Username.value` and `Progress.value` props value.

 ```js
 Dashpad.setVars('username', 'joseph');